-- CSC: The full-form of CSC is ‘Consumer Software Customization’ or ‘Country Specific (Product) Code’.
+- CSC: The full-form of CSC is ‘Consumer Software Customization‘ or ‘Country Specific (Product) Code‘.
 The CSC component of a Samsung firmware is specific to network providers and geographical region.
 In other words, it contains customizations related to a geographical location, APN settings, carrier branding, and other things.
 If you want a clean installation on your phone, you should flash CSC.
-Flashing the CSC (only) binary, it all the apps, data, settings and files will be wiped and your device will be reset to the factory status.
+Flashing the CSC (only) binary will wipe all the apps, data, settings, and files and your device will be reset to the factory status.
 The CSC binary contains the Samsung PIT file.

 - HOME CSC: This binary is the same as CSC.
 This difference is it does not wipe your Samsung Galaxy device during the firmware update.

 Why Download Samsung Firmware?

 In normal situations, you might need to download Samsung firmware for your smartphone or tablet.
 Samsung keeps pushing software updates at times to keep your phone secure and add new features and improve its performance.
 My elder brother has been using Samsung phones for years and has never felt the need to flash the firmware on his phone manually.
 Even when he encounters any issue, the simply performs a factory reset to fix it.